Top 10 Reasons for a BRC Audit Non-Conformity [2025]

 The Top 10 Reasons for a BRC Audit Non-Conformity: Recap

 Being aware of these top 10 reasons for a BRC audit non-conformity can be invaluable in preparing for your next audit.
-Ensure proper cleanliness, effective equipment management, and comprehensive documentation of audits and corrective actions.
-Furthermore, it’s critical to maintain safe and suitable premises and demonstrate management’s commitment to food safety.

 Remember, these insights are drawn from common problems we’ve observed during audits, and each facility has unique challenges.
 Continually striving for improvements and fostering a culture of food safety is key.
 Use this information to achieve higher standards and avoid non-conformities in future BRC audits.